lucapette/deloominator/docs/to-do.md

   env vars the app understands.
 It's good to have it that way so we can validate the input at startup better.
 We can use the Usage function for envconfing (it's pretty nice!)
-- testutil.InitApp has a strange signature.
-Look for improvements there.